 Arts House is excited to continue our partnership with Science Gallery Melbourne for an interdisciplinary research and creative development residency.

-This is an opportunity for a First Nations artist(s) to work across Arts House, Science Gallery Melbourne and the new Centre of Excellence for Dark Matter at The University of Melbourne.
+This is an opportunity for a First Nations artist(s) to work across Arts House and Science Gallery Melbourne with the optional component of working with the Centre of Excellence for Dark Matter at The University of Melbourne.

 Over six weeks, selected artists will be supported in the residency to develop their own research directions.
 The residency will run for two weeks at Arts House and up to four weeks at Science Gallery, including opportunities to meet with leading academics and scientists of the University of Melbourne.